Taste: Heartiness

-Kokumi (/koʊkuːmi/, Japanese: (コク味, kokumi) from (こく, koku)) is translated as "heartiness", "full flavor" or "rich" and describes compounds in food that do not have their own taste, but enhance the characteristics when combined.
+Kokumi (/koʊkuːmi/, Japanese: (コク味, kokumi) from (こく, koku)) is translated as "heartiness", "full flavor" or "rich" and describes compounds in food that do not have their own taste, but enhance the taste of other compounds.

 Alongside the five basic tastes of sweet, sour, salt, bitter and savory, kokumi has been described as something that may enhance the other five tastes by magnifying and lengthening the other tastes, or "mouthfulness".
 Garlic is a common ingredient to add flavor used to help define the characteristic kokumi flavors.

 Calcium-sensing receptors (CaSR) are receptors for kokumi substances which, applied around taste pores, induce an increase in the intracellular Ca concentration in a subset of cells.
 This subset of CaSR-expressing taste cells are independent from the influenced basic taste receptor cells.
 CaSR agonists directly activate the CaSR on the surface of taste cells and integrated in the brain via the central nervous system.
 A basal level of calcium, corresponding to the physiological concentration, is necessary for activation of the CaSR to develop the kokumi sensation.